 Four Seasons Chiang Mai at a glance

 Four Seasons Resort Chiang Mai opened in 1995 on 20 acres of valley land in Mae Rim, north of the city, and has spent three decades quietly becoming the reference point for upcountry luxury in Thailand.
-The architecture is Lanna-influenced teak pavilions and residences arranged around two genuine working rice paddies.
+The architecture is Lanna teak pavilions and residences arranged around the two genuine working rice paddies.
 The buffalo program is real, not staged.
 Guests can join the planting in June or the harvest in November.
-Outside those windows the cycle plays out from a teak-floored balcony.
+Outside those windows the cycle plays out from a balcony.

 Four Seasons Resort Chiang Mai